This season's public program is over

 Het HEM loves books.
-During your visit, come lose yourself in the library's rich selection or discover new favourites in the SANZ Shop.
+During your visit, come lose yourself in the library's rich selection.

 The building's industrial design and our experimental art programme bring ambience and meaning to every event.